KaDarius/CourseMaterial-1/sql/joins.markdown

 FROM tableA
 LEFT JOIN tableB ON tableA.column_name = tableB.column_name;

--- Returns all customers and includes the order ID record -- where the Orders.CustomerID matches the Customers.CustomerID SELECT Customers.CustomerName, Orders.OrderID
+-- Returns all customer names and includes the order ID record -- if the Orders.CustomerID matches the Customers.CustomerID SELECT Customers.CustomerName, Orders.OrderID
 FROM Customers
 LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID